Brandon-Russell-1/OSCP-Notes/README.md

 I am currently studying for the OSCP.
-Mostly taking notes with Obsidian, but figured I would push my main notes to a mdbook for easier access.
+Mostly taking notes with Obsidian, but figured I would push my main notes to an mdbook, published to GitHub Pages, for easier access.